-- Your child's progress is continually monitored by his/her class teacher - His/her progress is reviewed formally every term and a National Curriculum performance indicator given in reading, writing, numeracy and science - If your child is in Year 1 and above, but is not yet working within the National Curriculum, a more sensitive assessment tool is used which shows their level in more detail and will also show smaller but significant steps of progress.
-The levels are called 'P levels' - At the end of each key stage (i.e. at the end of year 2 and year 6) all children are required to be formally assessed using Standard Assessment Tests (SATS).
-This is something the government requires all schools to do and the results are published nationally. - Children who have SEND will have an Intervention and Support Plan which will be reviewed with your involvement, every term and the plan for the next term made. - The progress of children with a statement of SEND/ EHC Plan is formally reviewed at an Annual Review for all adults involved with the child's education. - The SENCo will also check that your child is making good progress within any individual work and in any group that they take part in.
+- Your child's progress is continually monitored by his/her class teacher - His/her progress is reviewed formally every term and you will be told where your child's attainment is in relation to EYFS or National Curriculum Programmes of Study.
+You will also be informed about whether you child is making expected progress, not making expected progress or making more than expected progress in reading, writing and maths. - If your child is in Year 1 and above, but is not yet working within the National Curriculum, a more sensitive assessment tool is used which shows their level in more detail and will also show smaller but significant steps of progress.
+The levels are called 'P levels' - At the end of each key stage (i.e. at the end of year 2) all children are required to be formally assessed using Standard Assessment Tests (SATS).
+This is something the government requires all schools to do and the results are published nationally. - Children who have SEND will have an a passport, SEN Support Plan or EHCP which will be reviewed with your involvement, every term and the plan for the next term made. - The progress of children with an Education Health Care Plan is formally reviewed at an Annual Review for all adults involved with the child's education. - The SENCo will also check that your child is making good progress within any individual work and in any group that they take part in.